cashelcomputers/basaGC/README.md

 Please Note!
 This is a work in progress.
 Only a few functions of the AGC are implemented.
 Some buttons and warning lamps don't work.

 Historical note: I have attempted to follow, as closely as possible and with the documentation available to me, the real life AGC.
-However, some things have to be changed for KSP, for a number of reasons.
+It should be noted that this is a superficial recreation, not a hard-core simulation of the AGC.
+Google "Virtual AGC" for that!

 Known issues:
 ------------